kettanaito/kettanaito.com/src/pages/posts/serverless-api-mocking-with-service-workers.md

 msw.start()
 ```

+You are free to split your mocks into submodules, but make sure to call `msw.start()` just once.

 ### 4. Integrate

 Mocking is a **development-only procedure**.
-We highly recommend to include your mocking module (app/mocks.js) into your application's entry during the build.
+We highly recommend to conditionally include your mocking module (`app/mocks.js`) into your application's entry during the build.
 Please see examples of how this can be done below.

 #### Using webpack